Asymptotics of multivariate sequences, part III: quadratic points: Notation and preliminaries

 \subsection{The Log map and amoebas}

 Let $F$ be a Laurent polynomial in $d$ variables.
-Let $\sing_F$ denote its zero set in $\C^d_*$.
-Let $\ctorus \subseteq \C^d$ denote the $d$-tuples of nonvanishing complex numbers.
+Let $\ctorus \subseteq \C^d$ denote the $d$-tuples of nonvanishing complex numbers and let $\sing_F$ denote the zero set of $F$ in $\ctorus$.
 Following~\cite{GKZ} we define the \Em{amoeba} of $F$ to be the image under $\Log$ of the zero set of $F$:

 The simplest example is the amoeba of a linear function, such as $F = 2-X-Y$, shown in figure~\ref{sf:amoeba01}.
 The amoeba of a product is the union of amoebas, as shown in figure~\ref{sf:amoeba02}.
 The rational function $1/F$ has, in general, a number of Laurent series expansions, each convergent on a different subset of $\C^d$.
 Combining Corollary~1.6 in Chapter 6 of~\cite{GKZ} with Cauchy's integral theorem, we have the following result.

 \begin{pr} The connected components of $\R^d \setminus \amoeba (F)$ are convex open sets.
 The components are in bijective correspondence with Laurent series expansions for $1/F$ as follows.
 Given a Laurent series expansion of $1/F$, its open domain of convergence is precisely $\Log^{-1} B$ where $B$ is a component of $\R^d \setminus \amoeba (F)$.
 Conversely, given such a component $B$, a Laurent series $1/F = \sum a_\rr \ZZ^\rr$ convergent on $B$ may be computed by the formula